 “All successful education programs are engaging and multisensory,” adds Allison.

 “We’re trying to teach the students to become lifelong learners, to take risks, but be okay with failure, and to support the peers around.
 This is consistent with the overall approach and ethos of DV.”

-Allison and Katya are still wrestling with getting their students to read more in Spanish.
-Research shows that vocabulary acquisition is twice as fast when students read in the language, but it can be challenging to get students reading in a second language when they often struggle to read in their first language.
+Teachers are still wrestling with getting their students to read more in Spanish.
+Research shows that vocabulary acquisition is twice as fast when students read in the language, but it can be challenging to get students reading in a second language when they struggle to read in their first language.
 It’s an aspect of the program they’re still working on.